Bold Hearts. Brilliant Minds.

 Fact 2: Affordable Education

-You might be surprised to learn what kind of financial aid you’re eligible to receive as a UCR Highlander!
-Apply and be automatically considered for scholarships.
-You could also qualify for grants (free), loans (repaid), and federal work-study (earned funds) — or pick up on- and off-campus jobs and paid internships.
-In 2021-22, 87% of UCR undergraduates who applied received some form of financial aid, and 98% of recipients got gift-aid (grants and scholarships).
-UCR students who borrowed federal loans graduate with an average student loan debt of approximately $18,295.
+Find out how affordable and valuable a UCR degree can be for California residents and out-of-state students.
+Applicants are automatically considered for scholarships and grants (free).
+If you apply for financial aid every year, your aid package could include additional scholarships and grants as well as loans (repaid) and federal work-study (earned funds).
+In 2023-24, 85% of UCR undergraduate students who applied for aid were awarded aid, and 97% of undergraduate students who were awarded aid received need-based scholarships and/or grant.
+UCR students who borrowed federal loans graduate with an average student loan debt of $17,734.
 UCR's repayment rate is excellent, with just over 98% of students repaying their federal loans on time.
-The Office of Financial Aid is ready to show you how to fund your UCR education, strategize a budget and understand credit, and cover unexpected expenses — all so that you can succeed and graduate from the greatest public university system in the world!
+The Office of Financial Aid is ready to show you how to fund your UCR education, strategize a budget and understand credit, and cover unexpected expenses — all so that you can graduate from the greatest public university system in the world and benefit from more earnings and career opportunities!

 Fact 3: Get to Know the Marlan and Rosemary Bourns College of Engineering (BCOE)

-BCOE combines academic and research excellence, mentoring, and the opportunity for undergraduate research and internships.
-In addition to a curriculum focused on hands-on research and multi-faceted design programs that address real-world challenges, students can engage with nearly 20 engineering student professional organizations.
+BCOE combines academic and research excellence, mentoring, undergraduate research, and internships.
+In addition to hands-on research and multi-faceted design programs that address real-world challenges, students engage with nearly 20 engineering student professional organizations.

-New Major: Check out BCOE's new robotics major!
-Robotics is an exciting, rapidly growing industry and at UCR.
-You'll get to work with leading faculty experts and gain hands-on training with top technology.
+Newest Major: Robotics is an exciting, rapidly growing industry.
+In this program, you'll work with leading faculty experts and gain training with top technology.

-Ranked Globally: UCR is ranked in the Top 14% of Best Global Universities for Engineering (U.S. News & World Report, 2023).
-UCR is also among the Times Higher Education's top 13% of all ranked world universities for engineering and technology, and in the top 22% for computer science (2022).
+Ranked Globally: UCR is ranked in the Top 14% of Best Global Universities for Engineering (U.S. News, 2023).
+UCR is No. 56 for Best Undergraduate Computer Science (U.S. News, 2024) and among the top 13% of all ranked world universities for engineering and technology (Times Higher Education, 2022).

 Fact 4: #UCRCareerReady

 UCR students and alumni can get interview- and career-ready thanks to the services and resources available at the Career Center.
 Explore professional/career options through a series of on-campus events, personalized career counseling, career fairs, and job search skill-building workshops.
-International students can also participate in Get HIRED, a career-development program that supports U.S. and global job searches.
-Join the Career Center for job discovery panels and networking events where you can meet recruiters from top organizations.
+International students can also take advantage of meeting with the Center’s International Student Career Specialist for support with U.S. and global job searches.
+Join the Career Center for panels and networking events where you can meet recruiters from top organizations.
 Log into UCR Handshake to access jobs and internships from more than 200,000 employers around the world.
 Through the R’Professional Career Closet, the Career Center is able to provide students with free professional attire for interviews, networking events, and career fairs, much of which is donated by members of the UCR community.

 Fact 5: Get to Know the College of Humanities, Arts, and Social Sciences (CHASS)